 Municipal drinking water services are public goods established for public use, not private sale.
 That’s why bottled water companies that tap public water supplies in Michigan must obtain a license.
 Otherwise they would take the water, jack up the price once in a bottle, and not share the gain from selling a public good with the rest of the community’s residents–that’s called a subsidy, and under Michigan law and constitution, it’s unlawful.

-It’s time for all legislators regardless of political party to step up on behalf of all of us and protect our public water, the human right to water, and the prohibition of private control and sale of water as a product.
+It’s time for all legislators regardless of political party to step up on behalf of all of us and protect our public water, assert the human right to water, and prohibit private control and sale of water as a product.
 It’s unconscionable that those in cities and villages in rural areas facing water shutoffs because of inability to pay for the unaffordable rising costs of infrastructure or the presence of lead or another health threat should be forced to buy and use bottled water, which is degrading, and 100 to 1000 times more expensive than what people should be able to pay to a city or village for their public water service.